Developer Documentation

 });

-Validate the token on your backend — never from the browser
+Validate the token on your backend — never from the browser (or self-verify it locally)

 const res = await fetch('https://api.captxa.com/api/validate', {